-: Be Specific
+Be Specific

-It is best to ask questions directly related to the focus area.
+It is best1 to ask questions directly related to the focus area.
 For example, if your focus area is vocabulary development you may ask students: "What will you do to learn words you don't know?"
-"How will work on improving your essay writing skills?"
+"How will you work on improving your essay writing skills?"

-: O: Utilize Feedback
+: G: Utilize Feedback